Gerosullivan/Pangur/context/spec.md

-# Pangur 4x4 Grid Pivot Spec
+# Pangur - turn based strategy game Spec

-This document captures the pared-down design for the new Pangur prototype so a fresh engineer can rebuild the experience without depending on legacy code.
+This document captures the design for the new Pangur prototype.
 Keep this spec current as features land in the new repo.

 ## 1. Core Concept

 - Setting: Cats defend a 4x4 building grid from waves of mice.
-Each cell may hold exactly one resident (cat or mouse) or remain empty.
+Each cell may hold exactly one resident (cat or mouse piece) or remain empty.
 - Coordinates: Columns `A-D` (left->right) and rows `1-4` (bottom->top), chess style.
 - Orientation: Row `4` (top) is the building entrance; row `1` (bottom) is the back wall.
 - Goal: Survive by eliminating resident mice and deterring the incoming queue before grain or cats are lost.

 ## 2. Starting State

 - Board: 4x4 grid representing the building interior.
-Perimeter cells (row 4, row 1, column A, column D) begin occupied by resident `1/1` mice, filling all edge squares (12 total); interior cells start empty.
+Perimeter cells (row 4, row 1, column A, column D) begin occupied by resident `1/1` mice pieces, filling all edge squares (12 total); interior cells start empty.
 Shadow bonus cells should render dark, while open gate cells appear light (B4, C4).
-- Cats: Three residents off-board in the player's hand at the bottom center, displayed side-by-side using the same card art as on the board.
+- Cat pieces: Three residents off-board at the bottom center, displayed side-by-side (same cat component as will be on board - see UI spec).
 Base stats use `catch/meow`: `1/3`, Pangur `3/1`, `2/2`.
 Each cat begins with five hearts (health).
-- Setup placement: Before the standard turn loop begins, the player performs a single setup phase, dragging each cat from the hand onto any free interior cell.
+- Setup placement: Before the standard turn loop begins, the player performs a single setup phase, dragging each cat piece from the off board onto any free interior cell.
 This occurs once per game; cats cannot be placed on occupied perimeter cells until cleared.
 - Grain: 16 units stored inside the building.
-- Incoming Wave: 12 mouse tokens waiting outside (queue for next entry phase).
+- Incoming Wave: 12 mouse pieces waiting outside (queue for next entry phase) above board.

 ## 3. Attributes & Terminology